NourEddinDev/NourEddinDev/README.md

 - **Data Science**: I'll be sharing my data analysis and visualization projects, as I learn and work with data in Python.

-- **Game Development: My side hobby in Python involves creating games using Python, and I'll be documenting that journey here.
-I'm excited to experiment with various game development libraries and frameworks!

 - **Machine Learning**: As I progress in my studies, I'll showcase my machine learning models and projects, experimenting with different algorithms and techniques.